SanTanBan/Sudoku/README.md

 I have been able to generate the files as suggested by you.

-Th input to the CBC would be the .lot and .lp file of the same Sudoku Size.
+The input to the CBC would be the .lot and .lp file of the same Sudoku Size. (.mps files are also generated in case it is necessary)

 I request your help to run some of these and suggest the way to run others.